 About Water Observations from Space

 Water Observations from Space (WOfS) is a web service displaying historical surface water observations derived from satellite imagery for all of Australia for the period 1987 to present.
-WOfS displays the detected surface water from the Australia-wide Landsat-5 and Landsat-7 satellite imagery archive.
+WOfS displays the detected surface water from the Australia-wide Landsat 5 and Landsat 7 satellite imagery archive.
 The aim of WOfS is to better understand where water is usually present; where it is seldom observed; and where inundation of the surface has been occasionally observed by satellite.

 In the first phase of this project, delivered in November 2012, the service showed a proof of concept of how satellites can be used to detect surface water across Australia for specific periods between 2000 and 2012.
-Following further development, the new version of this service - which is still being reviewed and tested - now shows surface water observed by the Landsat-5 and Landsat-7 satellites for all of Australia from 1998 to 2012.
+Following further development, the second phase of this service showed surface water observed by the Landsat 5 and Landsat 7 satellites for all of Australia from 1998 to 2012.
 In 2014, the service was further extended to enable users to view data on surface water observed by satellite across Australia since 1987 to present.

 - the number of occasions water was detected;